 verse 31a- Terah took his son Abram, his grandson Lot son of Haran, and his daughter-in-law Sarai, the wife of his son Abram, and together they set out from Ur of the Chaldeans to go to Canaan.

 Any Head of a family must always strive to lead his family to ownership, so that when he dies; even his grandchildren are left with an inheritance.
 Such a man; Proverbs 13:22 calls- “Good.”
 If you are called to lead, you must always think more than one generation ahead.
 Terah was thinking three generations ahead.
-Three generations had to have ownership of land in Canaan!
+Three generations had to have ownership of the land in Canaan!

 Leaders relinquish their immediate gratification for the sake of future generations!